Mythaman/Web-Browser-Password-Grabber/README.md

 # Web-Browser-Password-Grabber
-Rubber ducky payload that downloads WebBrowserPasswordView file and screenshots / duplicates the passwords.
+This is a Rubber ducky payload that downloads WebBrowserPasswordView file and screenshots / duplicates the passwords.
 Works for Windows 10.

 Note: